 4: Wait for them to respond.
 And then listen to them

 If you wish you exercised more, your pro-exercise friend is your role model for that one trait.
-If you wish you were socially confident, then your really sociable friend is your role model for that, and so on.
+If you wish you were socially confident, your really sociable friend is your role model for that, and so on.

 As soon as that person gets back in contact with you on Facebook, they’re going to start talking to you about the thing they do well.
-They will probably open up to you and tell you all sorts of thinigs about the positive trait.
-They’ll tell you why they’re confident or fir or hard working or whatever, they’ll tell you how they feel when they do that thing they do, they’ll tell you everything.
+They will probably open up to you and tell you all sorts of things about the positive trait.
+They’ll tell you why they’re confident or fit or hard working or whatever, they’ll tell you how they feel when they do that thing they do, they’ll tell you everything.

 5: Listen to them

-If you chat over Facebook then pay close attention to what they say.
+If you chat over Facebook, pay close attention to what they say.
 But it is better if you can get that person to meet up for a chat sometime.
 Trust me they’ll probably still talk to you about their special trait (unless they’re very humble).
 When they speak, listen to them.
 This is your personal role model (for that one trait) telling you how to do the thing you wish you could do.
 Listen.
 Their words are like pure gold.